apache/incubator-teaclave/config/README.md

 This Teaclave Config describes all sorts of configurations in the platform.
 All configurations are defined in the TOML file format.
-Basically, there are two types of configurations in Teaclave: build config and runtime config.
+Basically, there are two types of configurations in Teaclave: *build config* and *runtime config*.

 ## Build Config